Cookies on the SIM Sherpa website

 at VOXI.co.uk

-If you go beyond the EU you’ll either have to pay with credit (see charges per country here) or you can buy either an 8 day or 15 day roaming extra pass which gives you a bundle of minutes, texts and data for a one time cost.
+Beyond the EU you’ll either have to pay with credit (see charges per country here) or you can buy either an 8 day or 15 day roaming extra pass which gives you a bundle of minutes, texts and data for a one time cost.

 Useful link: Full costs and charges when roaming on VOXI